LuceleneL/Portparser/README.md

 # Portparser
 This repository has all the files used in the paper "[Towards Portparser -- a highly accurate parsing system for Brazilian Portuguese following the Universal Dependencies framework]()".

+# The Proposed Model
+One of the main contributions of this paper is the proposed model to annotate Portuguese texts using UDPipe 2.

+This model is available here and it is composed by the contents of the directory [Portparser_model](https://github.com/LuceleneL/Portparser/tree/main/Portparser_model).
+To use this model with UDPipe 2 you need to:
+- install UDPipe 2 in your machine - see the requirements and instructions at [UDPipe 2 page](https://ufal.mff.cuni.cz/udpipe/2);
+- copy the directory Portparser_model to the same location of your UDPipe 2 code file (udpipe2.py);
+- run UDPipe 2 over your CoNLL-U file (UDPipe 2 does not perform tokenization) with the command:
+    - python udpipe2.py Portparser_model --predict --predict_input your.conllu --predict_output predicted.conllu

+# Paper Summary
 This paper presents a parsing model -- whose corresponding system is named Portparser -- for Brazilian Portuguese, which outperforms current systems for this language.
 Following the Universal Dependencies (UD) framework, we build our model by using a manually annotated corpus ([Porttinari-base](https://sites.google.com/icmc.usp.br/poetisa/porttinari)) for training.
 We test different parsing methods and explore parameter settings in order to propose a highly accurate model, encompassing not only the dependency annotation, but also the Part of Speech tagging and the identification of lemmas and the related morphological features.